leviqsupernova/vladyslav-levytskyi-qa-manual-portfolio/02_mobile_android/README.md

 [Qase.io](https://qase.io/) was used instead of [TestRail.com](https://www.testrail.com/) simply to gain more experience with another test management tool.

-Due to the scope and natural limitations, an ad hoc approach was used.
+Due to the scope and limitations, an exploratory approach was used.

-The artifacts were exported directly from [Qase.io](https://qase.io/); the bug report had only a .csv format available for export, hence, after converting it to .pdf, the report looks especially bland and misses critical information.
+The artifacts were exported directly from [Qase.io](https://qase.io/); the bug report had only a .csv format available for export, therefore, after converting it to .pdf, the report looks especially bland and misses critical information.
 For proper evaluation of my bug reporting skill, refer to [01_web_firefox](https://github.com/leviqsupernova/vladyslav-levytskyi-qa-manual-portfolio/tree/master/01_web_firefox).

 I considered equivalence partitioning and boundary value techniques for demonstration, but I specifically wanted to reliably find failures within a reasonable amount of time.

+The simple-ua-report-at-nda.xlxs is my personal best from my last workplace.
+It's based on a real mine sweeper style Android game.
+All the sensitive information was removed.
+The report format and language were set by the management, hence the simplicity.